BrickBot/Archive/README.md

 * * *

+# Status Note
-This repository is typically kept in read-only (archive) mode to guard against accidental changes, modifications, or deletions.
+This repository is typically kept in read-only (archive) mode to guard against accidental changes, modifications, or deletions;
+however, it can be updated as needed.
+Since this repository is typically locked, please direct any discussion to the [BrickBot organization discussion](https://github.com/orgs/BrickBot/discussions).